MascotPhp/Mascot/doc/usage.rst

 .. note::

-    Silex ships with a provider for Monolog_ which handles logging of errors.
+    Mascot ships with a provider for Monolog_ which handles logging of errors.
     Check out the *Providers* :doc:`chapter <providers/monolog>` for details.

 .. tip::

-    Silex comes with a default error handler that displays a detailed error message with the stack trace when **debug** is true, and a simple error message otherwise.
+    Mascot comes with a default error handler that displays a detailed error message with the stack trace when **debug** is true, and a simple error message otherwise.
 Error handlers registered via the ``error()`` method always take precedence but you can keep the nice error messages when debug